briansimiyuj/doctor-appointment-app/README.md

     2. Create a component for the Document Tab and mount it on the Tab Content component with id of "documents".
 Wrap it with the Document Tab Context Provider
     3. Create a component for the Document Tab Header and mount it on the Document Tab component
       a.
 Add a button for the upload a document
+      b.
+Attach a click event listener to the button that calls the toggleUploadArea function from the Document Tab Context

+    #### Document Upload Area Component

+    1. Create a component for the Document Upload Area and mount it on the Document Tab component when showUploadArea is true

 ### Settings Context